ian-IBCIRL/baseline-django/README.md

 and reload them with `pip3 install -r requirements.txt`

-To create the essential manage.py file and the key step in enabling the site to launch use `django-admin startproject "put your appname here" .` don't forget the DOT at the end !!
+### Initiating the Django project files
-We used driverblog for our blog about cars and other vehicles.
+To create the essential manage.py file and the key step in enabling the site to launch use `django-admin startproject "put your appname here" .` DON'T forget the DOT at the end !!

-Don't forget the DOT at the end as this tells Django admin that we want to create our project in the current top level folder
+We used garageblog for our blog about cars and other vehicles.
+Here we use `boutique-ado` Don't forget the DOT at the end as this tells Django admin that we want to create our project in the current top level folder.

-Then use `python3 manage.py startapp vehicles` for example, to create the vehicles app within the driverblog project And we update `settings.py` with details for the apps, hosts and secrets etc.
+Then use `python3 manage.py startapp vehicles` for example, to create the vehicles app within the project And we update `settings.py` with details for the apps, hosts and secrets etc.

 Use `python3 manage.py runserver` to launch web server